Automatic differentiation for Riemannian optimization on low-rank matrix and tensor-train manifolds: Automatic differentiation for the Riemannian gradient: fixed-rank matrices

 leads to $F = \mathcal{O} \left( (n+m)r^2 \right)$ FLOP, since

 \begin{proof}[Proof of Prop.~\ref{thm:matrix-riemannian-grad-complexity}] The auxiliary function $g(\mA, \mB)$ can be constructed by feeding to $p$ the factors of the matrix

 which is represented with the rank $2r$ --- twice larger than the rank $r$ of the original matrix.
-As a result, the complexity of evaluating the function on such a matrix is still $\compl(F)$.
+As a result, the asymptotic complexity (as a function of $n$ and $r$) of evaluating the function on such a matrix is still $\compl(F)$.
 Thanks to the properties of AD, computing the derivatives of $g$ with respect to the factors~$\mA$ and~$\mB$ has the same complexity $\compl(F)$.
 Finally, computing the factor $\mdv$ using~\eqref{eq:matrix_autodiff} can be done in $\compl(r^2 n)$, yielding the total complexity $\compl(F + n \rank^2)$. \end{proof}

-For most functions used in practice, the asymptotic complexity $F$ of executing the function at one point exceeds $\compl(n \rank^2)$ and the total complexity of the proposed algorithm equals to $\compl(F + n \rank^2) = \compl(F)$.
+For most functions used in practice, the asymptotic complexity $F$ of executing the function at one point exceeds $\compl(n \rank^2)$ and the total complexity of the proposed algorithm (as a function of $n$ and~$r$) equals to $\compl(F + n \rank^2) = \compl(F)$.